Yuriy27/BSA_task1/SingletonAntipattern.md

 Comments:
 ```
 Nice arguments, I tend to agree with them.
+But you need synchronized & volatile
+for correct multi-threading correctness.
  ```